 “We wear the mask that grins and lies…” – Paul Laurence Dunbar

-Unmasking Hampton Roads (#UnmaskingHR) is a three-part learning series designed to help residents of the region take off their masks, be candid with each other about race and racism, and work together to make our communities more equitable and inclusive spaces for everyone.
-The series is inspired by the poem “We Wear the Mask” by African American writer and poet Paul Laurence Dunbar.
+Unmasking Hampton Roads (#UnmaskingHR), a three-part learning series held in October and November 2019, was designed to help residents of the region take off their masks, be candid with each other about race and racism, and work together to make our communities more equitable and inclusive spaces for everyone.
+The series was inspired by the poem “We Wear the Mask” by African American writer and poet Paul Laurence Dunbar.

-#UnmaskingHR will take place in Hampton Roads twice this fall:
+#UnmaskingHR took place in Hampton Roads twice in the fall of 2019:

 Location: Old Donation School (4633 Honeygrove Rd, Virginia Beach, VA 23455)

 Oct.
 10, 7 to 9 p.m.
-Includes a buffet-style dinner, “Abolitionist Museum” stage play by Sheri Bailey and Company, and facilitated small group discussions; doors open at 6:30 p.m.
+Included a buffet-style dinner, “Abolitionist Museum” stage play by Sheri Bailey and Company, and facilitated small group discussions; doors opened at 6:30 p.m.

 Oct.
 17, 7 to 9 p.m.
-Includes a panel session featuring community leaders and a public Q&A session; doors open at 6:30 p.m.
+Included a panel session featuring community leaders and a public Q&A session; doors open at 6:30 p.m.
 Panel moderated by WAVY News10 Anchor Anita Blanton.
 Panelists:

 •Julian Baena, president, Hispanic Chamber of Commerce of Coastal Virginia